List of Major League Baseball awards: League Championship Series MVP

 The League Championship Series Most Valuable Player (MVP) Award is given annually to the players deemed to have the most impact on their teams' performances in each of the two respective League Championship Series that comprise the penultimate round of the MLB postseason.
-This series has a best-of-seven playoff format, and currently follows the Division Series, in which the three division champions and one wild card team from each league play against each other based on their regular-season records.
+This series has a best-of-seven playoff format, and currently follows the Division Series.
 The winners of the National League Championship Series and the American League Championship Series advance to the World Series.
-The 2022 award winners were Bryce Harper of the Philadelphia Phillies in the National League and Jeremy Peña of the Houston Astros in the American League.
+The 2025 award winners were Shohei Ohtani of the Los Angeles Dodgers in the National League and Vladimir Guerrero Jr. of the Toronto Blue Jays in the American League.

 All-Star Game MVP

 The Major League Baseball All-Star Game Most Valuable Player (MVP) Award is an annual Major League Baseball (MLB) award given to the most outstanding player in each year's MLB All-Star Game.
 Awarded each season since 1962, it was originally called the "Arch Ward Memorial Award" in honor of Arch Ward, the man who conceived the All-Star Game.
 The award's name was changed to the "Commissioner's Trophy" in 1970, but this name change was reversed in 1985 when the World Series Trophy was renamed the Commissioner's Trophy.
 Finally, the trophy was renamed the "Ted Williams Most Valuable Player Award" in 2002, in honor of former Boston Red Sox player Ted Williams, who had died earlier that year.
 No award was presented for the 2002 All-Star Game, which ended in a tie.
 In 2003, Garret Anderson of the Anaheim Angels was the first recipient of the newly named Ted Williams Award.
-The award was not given in 2020 due to the COVID-19 pandemic postponing the 2020 MLB regular season for over three months, resulting in the 2020 All-Star Game's cancellation.
-The 2022 award winner was Giancarlo Stanton of the New York Yankees.
+The award was not given in 2020 due to the COVID-19 pandemic postponing the 2020 MLB season for over three months, resulting in the 2020 All-Star Game's cancellation.
+The 2025 award winner was Kyle Schwarber of the Philadelphia Phillies.